 - Maintain enough space between plants for better aeration.

-- Plant disease resistant cultivars.
+- Plant disease-resistant cultivars.

 - Remove diseases and dead leaves from the plants.

-- Don’t apply too much of nitrogen fertilizers.
+- Don’t apply too many nitrogen fertilizers.

 - which can cause high vegetation which can encourage this rust disease.